-- PRECAUTION: Do not use implants if the condition of the package and/or labeling indicates a chance that the devices may not be sterile. - 3.
+- 1. NON-STERILE PRODUCTS: The product and the instruments to be used must be cleaned carefully in a clean environment and sterilized thoroughly with appropriate temperature and pressure before they are used. - 2.
 IMPLANT SELECTION AND SIZING: The correct selection of the fracture fixation appliance is extremely important.
 Failure to use the appropriate appliance for the fracture condition may accelerate clinical failure.
 Failure to use the proper component to maintain adequate blood supply and provide rigid fixation may result in loosening, bending, cracking or fracture of the device and/or bone.
 The correct implant size for a given patient can be determined by evaluating the patient's height, weight, functional demands and anatomy.
-Every implant must be used in the correct anatomic location, consistent with accepted standards of internal fixation. - 4.
-PATIENT SELECTION: Proper patient selection is critical to the success of the procedure.
-Only patients who satisfy the criteria set forth under the INDICATIONS section of this document AND who do not have any of the conditions set forth under the CONTRAINDICATIONS section of this document should be considered for surgery using the Bone Plate System. - 5.
+Every implant must be used in the correct anatomic location, consistent with accepted standards of internal fixation.

+- 3. PATIENT SELECTION: Proper patient selection is critical to the success of the procedure.
+Only patients who satisfy the criteria set forth under the INDICATIONS section of this document AND who do not have any of the conditions set forth under the CONTRAINDICATIONS section of this document should be considered for surgery using the Bone Plate System. - 4.
 BENDING: Bending of the Bone Plate System is not recommended.
 Bending will compromise the mechanical performance of the plate and may adversely affect fit and function of the screw retaining mechanisms.
 If bending is unavoidable, be certain to bend the plate between the screw holes.
 Inspect the plate for damage after bending.
 Do not bend the plate against the curvatures manufactured into the plate.
-Do not bend the plate in the vicinity of the screw holes. - 6.
+Do not bend the plate in the vicinity of the screw holes. - 5.
 HANDLING: Implant components should be handled and stored appropriately to protect them from unintentional damage.
-The surgeon should avoid introducing notches or scratches into the plate surfaces as these may induce premature failure of the component. - 7.
+The surgeon should avoid introducing notches or scratches into the plate surfaces as these may induce premature failure of the component. - 6.
 PATIENT EDUCATION: Preoperative instructions to the patient are essential.
 The patient should be made aware of the limitations of the implant and potential risks of the surgery.
 The patient should be instructed to limit postoperative activity, as this will reduce the risk of bent, broken or loose implant components.
-The patient must be made aware that implant components may bend, break or loosen even though restrictions in activity are followed. - 8.
-SINGLE USE ONLY: Reuse of a single use device that has come in contact with blood, bone, tissue or other body fl uids may lead to patient or user injury.
+The patient must be made aware that implant components may bend, break or loosen even though restrictions in activity are followed. - 7.
+SINGLE USE ONLY: Reuse of a single use device that has come in contact with blood, bone, tissue or other body fluids may lead to patient or user injury.
 Possible risks associated with reuse of a single use device include, but are not limited to, mechanical failure, material degradation, potential leachables, and transmission of infectious agents.
-Resterilization may result in damage or decreased performance. - 9.
-MAGNETIC RESONANCE (MR) SAFETY: The Bone Plate System has not been

-- evaluated for safety and compatibility in the MR environment.
-The Bone Plate System has not been tested for heating or migration in the MR environment. - 10.
-COMPATIBILITY: Do not use the Bone Plate System with components of other systems.
-Unless stated otherwise, Trauson's devices are not to be combined with the components of another system. - 11.
-Implant removal should be followed by adequate post-operative management to avoid fracture or refracture of the bone. - 12.
-For optimal results, the same type of instruments used for implantation should be used for implant removal. - 13.
+Resterilization may result in damage or decreased performance. - COMPATIBILITY: Do not use the Bone Plate System with components of other systems.
+Unless stated otherwise, Trauson's devices are not to be combined with the components of another system. - 9.
+Implant removal should be followed by adequate post-operative management to avoid fracture or refracture of the bone. - 10.
+For optimal results, the same type of instruments used for implantation should be used for implant removal. - 11.
 Trauson does not and cannot warrant the use of instruments nor any of the component parts upon which repairs have been made or attempted except as performed by Trauson or an authorized Trauson repair representative.
-The use of an Instrument for tasks other than those for which they are intended may result in damaged/broken instruments and/or patient injury. - 14.
-If there is any doubt or uncertainty concerning the proper use of instruments please contact Trauson Customer Service.
+The use of an Instrument for tasks other than those for which they are intended may result in damaged/broken instruments and/or patient injury.

+12. If there is any doubt or uncertainty concerning the proper use of instruments please contact Trauson Customer Service.
 Any available operation brochure will be provided upon request.